-EasyFil™ ABS Fun-Pack 2: Black, White, Silver, Bronze, Light Green, Dark Blue, Yellow and Magenta.
+EasyFil™ ABS Fun-Pack 2: Black, White, Natural, Bronze, Light Green, Dark Blue, Yellow and Magenta.

 EasyFil™ ABS is a high-end “easy to use” 3D printer filament.
 Our EasyFil™ ABS is not like regular ABS, because EasyFil™ ABS has a very high impact-resistance, is extra strong, and above all is “easy to print” because of its limited warping!

 It is recommended to set your heated print bed ± 90-110˚C when printing with EasyFil™ ABS.

 Next to its “easy to use” features, our Formfutura EasyFil™ filament range has an excellent roundness and very tight diameter and ovalidity tolerances, which makes this filament a perfect match with all common desktop 3D printers.
 Printing with EasyFil™ ABS 3D printer filament will go very smoothly with basically all FFF/FDM technology based desktop 3D printers, such as:

 ABS (Acrylonitrile Butadiene Styrene in full), is a thermoplastic which, as its name implies, is produced by the polymerization of acrylonitrile, butadiene, and styrene.
 ABS is produced from fossil fuels, meaning that it is not biodegradable and has a greater environmental impact than PLA for instance.
 Because of its toughness and strength ABS is a very popular and common used thermoplastic in industry.

 EasyFil™ ABS is an extra strong, light, durable, and impact-resistant filament resulting in a very stable 3D printing behaviour making it an ideal filament for 3D printing of solid printed products.